To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 5 Steps How To Treat A Poisoned Dog At Home

 1. Do Not Panic

-2. Dog Poison Symptoms
+2. Watch For Symptoms

 But do not assume this.
 Take notes (literally) of what the poison is and your pet’s symptoms so you do not forget once you are in panic mode and talking to someone who can help.
 You may even want to take a quick video with your smartphone of strange behavior.

-3. Call the Vet
+4. Call The Vet

 If you are reading this, it is probably too late to warn you against this but remember, that you need to act quickly.
 A local vet or poison expert is better suited to do this than your computer.
 And, they can help you treat your specific situation while keeping you focused on your dog versus all the random horror stories you will find online.

 Do not administer home treatment unless directed by a professional as you may cause more pain than assistance.